Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 • Federal Tax Credits – The U.S. government provides a 30% tax credit on the total cost of your solar energy system.

-• State and Local Rebates – Many states offer additional rebates, cutting the solar panels' cost even further.
+• State and Local Rebates – Many states offer additional rebates, cutting the costs of solar panels.

 • Power Purchase Agreements (PPA)—Some homeowners opt for a PPA, in which a solar company installs the system at no upfront cost, and you pay for the energy it produces.